MyPetLobster/commerce/README.md

 20. **Maintenance Tasks for Admin**
     - Admin can randomize listing dates for demonstration purposes.
     - Admin can update the closing dates for all listings
+    - Admin can use reset_database() to clear all bids, comments, messages, and transactions, while keeping users and listings.
+This function will also give all users $1,000 and set a random listing date for all listings.
+Perfect for testing and demonstration purposes.

 ## Usage